Tadjo/es6/README.md

-# This project contains drafts for GB ES6 cource
+# :mortar_board:This project contains drafts for GB ES6 course.:mortar_board:

 ## How to run
 Run `npm run serve`